Rethinking Pseudo Labels for Semi-Supervised Object Detection: Introduction

 To mitigate these issues, we propose certainty-aware pseudo labels together with dynamic thresholding and reweighting mechanisms tailored for SSOD.
 In particular, the certainty-aware pseudo labels are designed to reflect localization quality and classification confidence at the same time.
 Conditioned on these certainty measurements, we dynamically adjust the thresholds used to produce pseudo labels and reweight loss functions on a per-category basis to combat class imbalance.
 While conceptually appealing, it is challenging to have an in-vitro metric in mainstream detection frameworks that reflects localization quality to complement classification accuracy due to the design that performs localization with regression.

-Motivated by a few recent studies that replace regression with classification for better localization~\cite{li2020generalized,qiu2020offset,wang2020side}, we formulate localization as a classification problem to obtain an estimation of localization quality.
+Motivated by a few recent studies that replace regression with classification for better localization~\cite{qiu2020offset,wang2020side}, we formulate localization as a classification problem to obtain an estimation of localization quality.
 More specifically, for each side of a candidate box, we introduce a line segment that is perpendicular to it.
 The line is split into consecutive intervals, each of which is associated with a prediction score through classification, indicating the probability of the side intersects with the interval.
 We then average the maximal classification scores from all four sides of a candidate box as its localization quality metric.
 To ensure accurate localization, we further refine locations within intervals.
 The pseudo labels are now certainty-aware, measuring both localization precision and classification confidence, and can be readily used to generate better labels.
 In particular, for each category, conditioned on the localization and classification confidence, we dynamically determine a threshold to generate pseudo labels and reweight loss functions such that underrepresented classes are emphasized during training to mitigate class imbalance.

-We conduct extensive experiments on COCO~\cite{coco} and PASCAL VOC~\cite{voc} under common semi-supervised settings, and demonstrate that our method improves SOTA performance by 1-2\% and 4-6\% AP on COCO and PASCAL VOC respectively using various training recipes, and improves the supervised baseline by up to 10\% AP when using only 1/2/5/10 \% annotations of COCO.
+We conduct extensive experiments on COCO~\cite{coco} and PASCAL VOC~\cite{voc} under common semi-supervised settings, and demonstrate that our method improves SOTA performance by 1-2\% on COCO and PASCAL VOC respectively using various training recipes while being orthogonal and complementary to most recent methods (which will be shown empirically), and improves the supervised baseline by up to 10\% AP when using only 1/2/5/10 \% annotations of COCO.
 We further show that our method is complementary to existing approaches resorting to orthogonal techniques like co-teaching~\cite{coteaching} and model ensemble.
 Extensive ablation experiments are conducted to validate the effectiveness of different components of our method, and demonstrate that our approach is relatively robust to hyper-parameter selections.